SheaEvra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. script that display the number of lines that contain the pattern “bin” in the file /etc/passwd
 16. script that display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17. script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18. script that display all lines of the file /etc/ssh/sshd_config starting with a letter.
+19. script that replace all characters A and c from input to Z and e respectively.
+20. script that removes all letters c and C from input.
+21. script that reverse its input.
+22. script that displays all users and their home directories, sorted by users.